Discover folk - the CRM for people-powered businesses

 Price and plans

 HubSpot CRM has a free version with basic CRM features.
-With paid plans as follows, depending on the hub you need.
+For more features and integrations, there are a few plans available.
+Such as the CRM suite below.

 4. Agile CRM